Making Cargo Talk

 - Recommended Practice - Approval of the use of portable electronic devices for air cargo to be endorsed by the Cargo Services Conference (CSC) by March 2021.

-- Portable Electronic Device (PED) approval for air cargo (pdf)
+- Portable Electronic Device (PED) approval for air cargo

-- Real-time cargo tracking (pdf)
+- IATA pre-assessment of cargo tracking devices

 - Other pilots to come.